ropensci-archive/roweb2/content/technotes/2020-02-26-tic-ghactions.md

 These differences have the advantage that packages which are needed for side-effects (like building a pkgdown site or running codecov) are cached too.
 Because caches are immutable, tic (needs to) rebuilds the cache **daily**.
-If this would not happen, every runner would otherwise always use the first cache forever.
+If this didn't happen, every runner would otherwise always use the first cache forever.
 When packages are updated on CRAN, tic would download the cache first but then update those before proceeding to the "script" stage.
 After some time all packages from the cache would be outdated, making the cache useless.
 Hence, tic rebuilds the cache daily.